-Student performance data will be utilized by all members of the CWC 5 community.
-Guided by the Executive Director (who is held accountable by the Board of Directors) or designee, the Principal will be responsible for monitoring student progress towards identified goals and adjusting the academic program to meet those goals as needed.
-The Principal and CWC 5 staff will work together to implement an effective reporting system to share data with students, families, and the community.
-Data will be collected, analyzed and reviewed to monitor student progress toward meeting grade-level standards and to inform instructional practice.
-The descriptions below are ways in which data will be utilized and shared.
+Student performance data is utilized by all members of the CWC Hollywood community.
+Guided by the Executive Director (who is held accountable by the Board of Directors) or designee, the Principal is responsible for monitoring student progress towards identified goals and adjusting the academic program to meet those goals as needed.
+The Principal and CWC Hollywood staff work together to implement an effective reporting system to share data with students, families, and the community.
+Data is collected, analyzed and reviewed to monitor student progress toward meeting grade-level standards and to inform instructional practice.
+The descriptions below are ways in which data is utilized and shared.